 - Brain and Vision, 120 tablets, also available in three pack or six-pack

-The company is expanding its assortment to include a line of Thinkfuel Nootropics, by Focus Factor.
-The products are positioned for the Professional, the Gamer, the Student, the Athlete, and Hero Woman.
+The company is expanding its assortment to include a line of Thinkfuel Nootropics by Focus Factor.
+This product is meant for the Hero Mom: a professional, a gamer, a student, and an athlete.

-We’ll revisit the new Thinkfuel additions in a future post.
+However, let us stay on topic, we will revisit the new Thinkfuel additions in a future post.

 Focus Factor Ingredients

 Focus Factor uses a proprietary blend of ingredients in its supplement formulation.
 Let us take a look at the Focus Factor nutrition facts.

 The Focus Factor nutrition panel is exhaustive, including 23 different vitamins and minerals, and a 692 mg proprietary formulation.
 We will go over the most important ingredients and the ones that make the Focus Factor original efficient.

 The first ingredient in the proprietary formulation is DMAE (Dimethylethanolamine bitartrate).
 DMAE has therapeutic properties as it pertains to attention, motion disorders, and might be an anti-wrinkle treatment.
 Studies show that DMAE increases the production of acetylcholine (Ach), which is a neurotransmitter that can regulate attention and motion disorders and mental focus.